Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue

 The outermost zone of the aLIV and LIV images resembles the outer zone of the without-drug and 1-day-treated spheroids, namely, a large proportion of the scatterers are dynamic (high aLIV and LIV).
 However, Swiftness and OCDS exhibit reverse contrasts to those of the without-drug and 1-day-treated spheroids.
 This indicates that the dynamic scatterers move rapidly (high Swiftness) and their speed is outside the fingerprint speed zone of OCDS (low OCDS).
-It is noteworthy that the fluorescence image does not differentiate the three concentric zones because the living and dead cells are intermixed.
+It is noteworthy that the three concentric zones were not visible in the fluorescence image, which visualizes a mixture of live and dead cells.

 For the 6-day-treated spheroid, aLIV and LIV indicate that a very small proportion of scatterers are dynamic (low aLIV and LIV) across the entire spheroid [Fig.\@ \ref{fig:result1a_spheroid}(p, q)].
 However, Swiftness reveals a tessellated pattern, with some domains containing fast-moving scatterers and others containing slow-moving scatterers [Fig.\@ \ref{fig:result1a_spheroid}(r)].
 A similar tessellated pattern is evident in the OCDS image [Fig.\@ \ref{fig:result1a_spheroid}(s)].
 The fluorescence image also shows a similar tessellated pattern of dead and living cell domains [Fig.\@ \ref{fig:result1a_spheroid}(t)].